tiy-lv-python-2015-06/movie-recommendations/README.md

 You need to be able to load in movie and rating data.
-Using the `csv` module, write a module that will load in the movie data from `u.item` and the rating data from `u.info`.
+Using the `csv` module, write a module that will load in the movie data from `u.item` and the rating data from `u.data`.
 You can choose how you will store movies and ratings, but you will need to be able to associate them later.

 Specifically, you will need to be able to: